 Amputations can turn your whole life upside down.
-As well as just coming to terms with the loss of a limb, you will probably need to make significant alterations to your day-to-day life.
-You may have to change jobs, or perhaps you won’t be able to work at all.
+As well as coming to terms with the loss of a limb, you will probably need to make significant alterations to your day-to-day life - you may have to change jobs, or perhaps you won’t be able to work at all.
 You could also face considerable financial costs when undertaking rehabilitation and sourcing prostheses to suit you.

 - Sourcing a prosthesis to aid mobility and improve your quality of life

 - Making changes to your home to improve accessibility